And congrats as well to our runner up Annie Liontas whose story Two Planes in Love will appear in a future issue of BOMB.

-Deadline April 30th.
+Deadline was April 30th.
 The winner of our 2013 contest will receive a $500 prize and publication in BOMB Magazine’s literary supplement First Proof.
 All submissions will be read anonymously.

 Fiction Contest Submission Guidelines